zzzprojects/learn-orm/tutorials/ef-core-advanced-topics/relationships.md

 # Relationships

 A relationship defines how two entities relate to each other.
 In a relational database, a relationship is represented by a foreign key constraint.
 A foreign key is a column or combination of columns that are used to establish and enforce a link between the data in those two tables.
-Entity framework Core supports three types of relationships;
+Entity Framework Core supports three types of relationships;

  - One-to-Many
  - One-to-One